JoshuaDodds/venus-nextgen/README.md

 The "app" is a single page application that communicates to the rest of Venus OS via MQTT over websockets.
 It uses React with ES6 for the UI layer and also includes a wrapper service for the MQTT interface.

-Its primary purpose is to be a simple-to-use and nice looking UI for a Victron system on marine Multi Functional Displays, such as the ones from Garmin, Simrad and others.
-This removes the need for a Victron panel at the helm: less clutter on the dashboard.
+Its primary purpose is to be a simple-to-use and nice looking UI for a Victron system which running a number of the components mentioned in the introduction above.
+It also intends to give a central dashboard for observability and control of inter-related components.

-The secondary purpose is to help OEMs, boat builders and motorhome builders for example, make their own custom UI.
+The secondary purpose is to serve as a platform for others to easily add their own integrations and components and have a central dashboard to manage important and inter-related devices and components.

 ## 0. Contents